cameraui/docs/sensors/setup.md

 ## The Sensors page

-The **Sensors** page lists the sensors you manage: plugin-provided and virtual.
+The page has two lists. **Adopted sensors** holds everything camera.ui manages, plugin-provided and virtual.
 Sensors a camera brings itself, its motion, battery, or PTZ, are hidden by default; the settings button next to the search field brings them back.
 Each row shows the connection state, name, **ID**, type, providing plugin, and assigned cameras.
 The ID is the id the sensor carries in the system it comes from, which tells two sensors with the same name apart; for a Home Assistant entity it is the entity id.
 Sensors you created yourself have none.
 On narrow screens the ID moves under the name, and search finds sensors by it.
 A camera-hardware row shows a lock next to its camera; a sensor hidden from your smart home carries a crossed-out eye next to its name.
-Two floating buttons switch between the table and a card view and start select mode, where you tick any number of sensors and hide, unhide, or delete them at once.
 A sensor's icon glows while it is active, so you can tell at a glance that motion is running, a door is open, a light is on, or a doorbell is ringing.
 Search and the sortable columns keep large setups manageable.
+The floating buttons create a virtual sensor and start select mode, where you tick any number of sensors and delete them at once.

+**Discovered** below it lists what plugins found and offered, with name, ID, type, room and the plugin behind it.
+Select a row and confirm, and the sensor moves into the list above, where it can be assigned to cameras.
+Nothing arrives on its own: a plugin facing a large inventory, Home Assistant with hundreds of entities for example, offers everything it understands and leaves the choice to you. **Rescan** asks the plugins again, and the list refreshes by itself while the page is open.

 <Shot src="/img/sensors/sensors-page.png" alt="Sensors page listing all sensors" />